Matt Barkley

-Matthew Montgomery Barkley (born September 8, 1990) is an American football quarterback for the Buffalo Bills of the National Football League (NFL).
-He played college football at USC, and was drafted by the Philadelphia Eagles in the fourth round of the 2013 NFL Draft.
-He has also played for the Chicago Bears, Arizona Cardinals, San Francisco 49ers, Cincinnati Bengals, Tennessee Titans, and Carolina Panthers.
+Matthew Montgomery Barkley (born September 8, 1990) is an American professional football quarterback.
+He played college football for the USC Trojans, setting the Pac-12 Conference season record for touchdown passes as a junior.
+Due to suffering a shoulder injury in his senior season, Barkley was not selected until the fourth round of the 2013 NFL draft by the Philadelphia Eagles.
+He has been a member of 11 different NFL teams, mostly as a backup.
+Barkley had his most notable stint with the Chicago Bears in 2016 where he served as the team's starter.

-Early years
+Early life

 Barkley was born in Newport Beach, California, and attended Mariners Christian School in Costa Mesa for middle school and later Mater Dei High School in Santa Ana.
 In 2005, he became the first freshman quarterback to start at Mater Dei since Todd Marinovich.
-As a freshman, he passed for 1,685 yards and 10 touchdowns, but suffered a season-ending injury (broken collarbone) during the playoffs in a quarterfinal win over Colton High School.
+As a freshman, Barkley threw for 1,685 yards and 10 touchdowns, but suffered a season-ending injury (broken collarbone) during the playoffs in a quarterfinal victory over Colton High School.
 The injury was caused by future University of Southern California (USC) teammate, running back Allen Bradford, who played linebacker in high school.

 Barkley's high school coach, Bruce Rollinson, permitted him to call his own plays, something he had never allowed a player to do during two decades at Mater Dei.
-As a sophomore, he passed for 1,349 yards and 11 touchdowns in 2006.
+As a sophomore, Barkley threw for 1,349 yards and 11 touchdowns in 2006.

 Barkley passed for 3,576 yards and 35 touchdowns in 2007, completing 63 percent of his passes with nine interceptions.
-In three seasons, he passed for 6,994 yards and 57 touchdowns.

-Barkley was named 2007 football Gatorade National Player of the Year, and then the 2007 Gatorade national male athlete of the year, becoming the first non-senior to win both awards.
+In three seasons, Barkley passed for 6,994 yards and 57 touchdowns.
+He was named 2007 football Gatorade National Player of the Year, and then the 2007 Gatorade national male athlete of the year, becoming the first non-senior to win both awards.
 Barkley also won the 2007 Glenn Davis Award, given to the best high school football player in Southern California, and the inaugural Joe Montana Award as the nation's top high school quarterback.

 Barkley was rated as the top prospect in the nation for the Class of 2009 by ESPN.
-He was rated the top prospect by Rivals.com.
+He was rated the top quarterback prospect by Rivals.com.
 Quarterback coach Steve Clarkson described Barkley as a cross between Joe Montana and Tom Brady.